msqr1/kaldi-wasm2/README.md

 ## Overview

-- There is [an older guide](https://gitlab.inria.fr/multispeech/kaldi.web/kaldi-wasm/-/wikis/build_details.md) for this that compiled Kaldi with [CLAPACK](https://www.netlib.org/clapack) (not properly tested) and Netlib's Reference BLAS, which was not optimized for performance, but rather as a way for implementers of the BLAS standard to verify the correctness of their own implementation.
+- There is [an older guide](https://gitlab.inria.fr/multispeech/kaldi.web/kaldi-wasm/-/wikis/build_details.md) for this that compiled Kaldi with [CLAPACK](https://www.netlib.org/clapack) (not properly tested) and [Netlib's Reference BLAS](https://www.netlib.org/blas), which exists solely for implementers of the BLAS standard to verify the correctness of their own implementation, and thus, not optimized for performance.

 - This newer guide compile Kaldi using [OpenBLAS](https://github.com/OpenMathLib/OpenBLAS), a high-performance, optimized, actively maintained BLAS library officially supported by Kaldi.
 It also includes both BLAS and LAPACK.
 This was profiled to speed up Kaldi by around 20% compared to the build with Netlib's Reference BLAS and CLAPACK.

 - This guide compiles Kaldi's "online decoding" target ```online2``` More info: https://kaldi-asr.org/doc/online_decoding.html

--  Compilation optimization level is -O3 by default

 ## Versions
 - Emscripten: 3.1.69